iapyeh/sshscript/v2/examples/mysqlsyncstate.md

-# SSHScript v2.0 Checking the syncing status of two MySQL servers
+# Checking the syncing status of two MySQL servers

 Last Updated on 2023/10/31